mythaxis/mythaxis.github.io/content/issue-23/Weapons of Mass Entanglement.md

 And that the plant was sprouting another bud.

+&nbsp;

-More people than usual crowded the tourist town.
+{{<glyph>}}M{{</glyph>}}ore people than usual crowded the tourist town.
 Everyone was excited over the resumed fighting.
 In the distance, visible only through the stationary binoculars, a major offensive was in full swing, with uncertainty fighters flickering in and out of existence across the northern horizon.

 Panduranga did her job, but she was distracted, and almost lost a tourist when he wandered off toward the killzones.